-Office of Presidential Libraries (NL)
+Office of Presidential Libraries (LP)

 The Office of Presidential Libraries administers a nationwide network of Presidential libraries beginning with the 31st President of the United States, Herbert Hoover.
 Currently, this includes the:

-- system of thirteen Presidential Libraries
+- system of fourteen Presidential Libraries

 - Presidential Materials Staff